Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes-desktopvirtualization.md

-# Upcoming breaking changes in Azure PowerShell
+# Upcoming breaking changes in Az.DesktopVirtualization module

-## Az.DesktopVirtualization

-The following breaking changes are caused by the generation tool (autorest.powershell) upgrading.
+The following breaking changes are caused by upgrading the generation tool (autorest.powershell).
 The affected cmdlets are listed below:
 - **Get-AzWvdApplication**
 - **Get-AzWvdApplicationGroup**
 - **Get-AzWvdDesktop**